frostebite/elastic-git-storage/README.md

 a [Custom Transfer
 Agent](https://github.com/git-lfs/git-lfs/blob/master/docs/custom-transfers.md)
-for [Git LFS](https://git-lfs.github.com/) which allows you to use a plain folder as the remote storage location for all your large media files.
+for [Git LFS](https://git-lfs.github.com/) which allows you to use a plain folder, scripted push/pull or any RClone storage as the remote storage location for all your large media files.

 ## Why?